Everything We Know About Netflix's 2018 Original Series

 Netflix is currently an embarrassment of riches.
 American Vandal surprised us all by being very, very good.
 Next week, the streaming service will premiere the under-wraps serial killer drama that is David Fincher's Mindhunter.
 At the end of the month, we'll get the gift that is Stranger Things season 2, and Margaret Atwood adaptation Alias Grace will kick off November.

 Thankfully, the Netflix gems will continue into 2018.
-Although we're months away from a new year, it's never too early to look towards the television future.
+Although we're very far away from a new year, it's never too early to look towards the television future.
 And after checking out what's coming up on the streaming service, we couldn't be more excited.